 Note: While employees are encouraged to utilize the procedures discussed above, these procedures are not intended to create any contract between Match Education and any employee concerning the procedures that will be followed in handling any employee concerns, including termination of employment.
-The supervisor acting with approval of the CEO shall have the right to dismiss any employee at any time.
+The supervisor acting with approval of the CEO of the Foundation or Sposato, or the Executive Director of the Charter, as applicable, shall have the right to dismiss any employee at any time.